Pylons/pyramid_tm/docs/glossary.rst

       database management system.
 In the context of the Pyramid documentation, "transaction" is also the name of a `Python package
       <https://pypi.org/project/transaction/>`__ used by ``pyramid_tm``.

+   dotted Python name
+     A reference to a Python object by name using a string, in the form ``path.to.modulename:attributename``.
+Often used in Pyramid and
+     Setuptools configurations.
+A variant is used in dotted names within configurator method arguments that name objects (such as the "add_view" method's "view" and "context" attributes): the colon (``:``) is not used; in its place is a dot.